Scheduling a Disability Inclusion Profile meeting

 Student participation and voice in the profile process

 It is important that the student plays an active role in the profile process and contributes, where possible, directly or indirectly to the discussion, either in person or via a trusted adult.
 Student voice acknowledges that students have unique perspectives on learning, teaching, and schooling, and should have the opportunity to actively shape their own education.
 Decisions on how to include student voice in the process should be made on a student-by-student basis.
-Schools are encouraged to work with families, including the student, to determine the appropriate level and method of student participation.
+Schools are encouraged to work with families and the student to determine the appropriate level and method of student participation.

 Student participation could include: